-Located at the southern tip of Lake Michigan, the national lakeshore is an important feeding and resting area for migrating birds.
+Located at the southern tip of Lake Michigan, the national park is an important feeding and resting area for migrating birds.
 Lake Michigan influences the migration patterns of bird species.
-During the fall migration southbound birds follow the north-south shoreline and are funneled into the Indiana Dunes.
-Also, the large expanse of open water and miles of shoreline can attract large numbers of wintering birds.
+During the fall migration, southbound birds follow the north-south shoreline and are funneled into the Indiana Dunes.
+The large expanse of open water and miles of shoreline also attract large numbers of wintering birds.

 The Indiana Dunes provides an excellent opportunity for birders to see a variety of bird species.
 Birders can observe hawks during migration from the top of a sand dune, watch waterfowl with a spotting scope from the shoreline, or look for wetland birds in remnant sections of the Great Marsh.
-Whether you have beginner or advanced identification skills, Indiana Dunes is a great place for birders.
-A seasonal bird checklist (pdf file 76k) is available to help identify and find the birds of Indiana Dunes.
+Whether you have beginner or advanced identification skills, Indiana Dunes National Park is a great place for birders.